 My grandma Herminia Soto comes from Vila Vila, a small town in Mizque, she wasn't allowed to go to school because until the revolution of 1952, indigenous people weren't allowed to go to school, own land, vote or organize in Bolivia.

-My grandfather taught me to read when I was 3, I spent a lots of time with him because he was in home detention when I was born.
-My grandpa Vitaliano Grageda alias Jatun Runa, was one of the founders and a former Secretary General of the Confederation of Peasant Workers of Bolivia and an active member of The Communist Party of Bolivia.
+My grandfather, Vitaliano Grageda alias Jatun Runa, taught me to read when I was 3.
+I spent a lot of time with him because he was in home detention when I was born.
+He was one of the founders and a former Secretary General of the Confederation of Peasant Workers of Bolivia and an active member of The Communist Party of Bolivia.
 He spent 10 years in prison for his political activities.

 In primary school I organized a protest in the patio with all children chanting "El Pueblo Unido jamas sera vencido" supporting my grandfather that was protesting in the streets.
 I got kicked out from that school.
 My father left in 1984 to Australia and I used to believed he was in the moon.
 I saw him again in 1995.

 My mother got married again in 1987 and we moved to Sucre.
 She enrolled me in a ballet class and I felt it was almost impossible for me to learn, after trying and trying, I made it to the performance in the theatre.

 By the time I was 8, I started to feel isolated at school, I couldn't perform simple physical tasks like tying my shoe laces or eating with cutlery.
 I spent most of my time reading.
 Years later I was diagnosed with severe dyspraxia.

 Los 2 chitis.
 When I look for myself, outside myself.
 Since they were born, they seemed to follow me to the moon and back but I could never find them.
 When mum died in 1995, we were separated and took us 35 years before we could live in the same city again.

 TIME IS FUCKING MERCILESS.